javadevelopr/borderAnalysis/README.md

 	return defaultdict(tree)

 ```
-This allowed categorization of the data points as the were being read line by line like so:
+This allows categorization of the data points as they are being read line by line like so:

 ```python
 tree = Tree()
 tree[border][date][measure] = value
 ```

-With the data grouped by Border,Date and Measure (in that order ) it is straightforward to sum for each group
+With the data grouped by Border,Date and Measure (in that order) it is straightforward to sum for each group
 as required for the first part of this challenge (actually this was done on the fly as the input data was being parsed
 line by line).
 To calculate running Monthly averages for each border and means of crossing the result obtained from the
-first step is sorted in descending order (as required).
+first step is sorted in descending order.
 It is then straightforward to calculate a running monthly
-average using the following procedure:
+average as follows:
 - Read each row of results
 - for each row, find all the other rows in the result set with the same border and measure and same Year by searching forward
-  in the result set, since the result set is already sorted in descending order ( and using Python's nice
+  in the result set, since the result set is already sorted in descending order ( and using Python's handy
   filter() function)
 - Sum up the rows obtained from step 2 and take the average

-See src/border_analytics.py for working code
+See src/border_analytics.py for details.